cloudfoundry/docs-dev-guide/deploy-apps/troubleshoot-app-health.html.md

 The `logs` command also returns messages from any [log4j](http://logging.apache.org/log4j/) facility that you configure to send logs to STDOUT.

-**Note:** Some of these commands may return connection credentials, so be sure not to post command output to a public forum without first removing this sensitive information.
+**Note:** Some of these commands may return connection credentials.
+Take care to remove credentials and other sensitive information from command output before you post the output a public forum.

+For more about `cf logs`, see [Viewing Logs in the Command Line Interface](./deploy-apps/streaming-logs.html#view).

 ## <a id='java-apps'></a>Java and Grails Best Practices ##